flutter/packages/packages/dynamic_layouts/README.md

 ## Usage

 Use `DynamicGridView`s to access this layouts.
-`DynamicGridView` has some constructors that have specific `SliverGridDelegate`s like `DynamicGridView.wrap` and `DynamicGridView.stagger`.
-For a more efficient option `DynamicGridView.builder` works the same as `GridView.builder`.
+`DynamicGridView` has some constructors that use  `SliverChildListDelegate` like `.wrap` and `.stagger`.
+For a more efficient option that uses `SliverChildBuilderDelegate` use `.builder`, it works the same as `GridView.builder`.

 ### Wrap

-The following is a simple examples of how to use `DynamicGridView.wrap`.
+The following are simple examples of how to use `DynamicGridView.wrap`.

 <?code-excerpt "dynamic_grid_view_wrap.dart" (Example)?>
 ```dart